mflaxman/blind-xpub/README.md

 Multisig adoption has the power to reduce hacks/theft/loss in the bitcoin space by allowing users 1 (or more) catastrophic errors in their custody without putting any funds at risk.

 However, multisig adoption currently suffer from a big problem: protecting your funds with `m-of-n` (i.e. `2-of-3`) seeds under current best practices means that there are now `n` locations where your privacy could be at risk.
-While [Shamir's Secret Sharing Scheme is strictly inferior from a security perspective](https://btcguide.github.io/why-multisig-advanced#shamirs-secret-sharing-scheme), it does have the benefit that if someone gains access to `<m` shamir shares they learn *nothing* about what those Shamir Shares protect.

 ### Privacy Leakage

-Standard/default BIP32 paths make it so that if a bad actor gets unauthorized access to a BIP39 seed phrase, they could scan the blockchain for spent pubkeys in redeem scripts to learn about what funds that seed protects and how many other seeds are needed for access.
+Standard/default BIP32 path usage makes it so that if a bad actor gets unauthorized access to a BIP39 seed phrase, they can scan the blockchain for spent pubkeys in redeem scripts to learn about what funds that seed protects and how many other seeds are needed for access.
 For example, they might learn the following:
 * The stolen seed phrase was party to a massive bitcoin transaction yesterday.
 Note that this is the case even if this seed phrase did not produce a signature in the transaction and was just sitting in cold storage.